 - Dissolve the Sugar – In a saucepan, combine your sweetener of choice with water on the stovetop, and bring it to a simmer.
 Stir until the sugar has completely dissolved.

-- Add Cranberries and Cook – Add the cranberries to the pot and let them come to a low boil, then cook, uncovered, until the sauce thickens.
+- Add Cranberries and Cook – Add the cranberries to the pot and let them come to a low boil, then cook, uncovered, until the berries burst and sauce thickens.
 Remember to stir occasionally.

 - Cool and Serve – Stir in additional sweetener to taste, then leave the cranberry sauce to cool.
 See below for easy serving suggestions.

 We’ll often serve this homemade sauce cold or at room temperature.
+It’s not just for the Thanksgiving Turkey!
 Here are just some of the many ways to enjoy it:

-- Roasts – Pair it with succulent roasts like your Spatchcock Turkey, Beef Tenderloin, Pork Tenderloin, or Baked Ham.
+- Roasts – Pair it with succulent roasts like my Spatchcock Turkey, Beef Tenderloin, Pork Tenderloin, or Baked Ham.

 - Stuffing – it pairs great with Thanksgiving stuffing.

-- Bread – Spread the sauce over fluffy Dinner Rolls or even over toast in the morning.
+- Bread – Spread the sauce over fluffy Dinner Rolls or a slice of Sourdough Bread in the morning.
 It’s also great to spread in a Chicken Salad sandwich.

-- Topping – Cranberries make a great topping for desserts like Cheesecake.
+- Topping – Cranberries make a great topping for a dessert like Cheesecake.

 More Cranberry Recipes